psreed/centos8migrate/README.md

 ## WARNING: Use at your own risk.
 There is NO Support for this module.

+### Note: Update CentOS 8 First

-### Note: Testing was done with the latest release of CentOS 8 Only.
-For this reason, I suggest starting with
+Testing of these tasks was performed with the latest release of CentOS 8 Only.
+For this reason, I suggest starting with the `toCentOSVault` task and updating to the most recent packages possible (`yum udpate -y`) before running the other migration tasks.

 ## PQL Query to identify all `CentOS 8` (excluding CentOSSteam) hosts in your environment